alesharay/kubernetes-vault/cka/9 - Practice Questions/Question 22.md

 [see answer](#answer)

-Create a new deployment called nginx-deploy, with image nginx:1.16 and 1 replica.
+Create a new deployment called `nginx-deploy`, with image `nginx:1.16` and `1` replica.
 Record the version.

-Next upgrade the deployment to version 1.17 using rolling update.
+Next upgrade the deployment to version `1.17` using `rolling update`.
 Make sure that the version upgrade is recorded in the resource annotation.